-“They’re definitely available, and they’re all around you,” Dr. Batiste says of protein-rich foods.
-“Whether you’re talking about legumes, beans, seeds, grains, things like quinoa, brown rice, and amaranth, those foods are all rich in robust protein.
-You even have a fair amount of protein in your broccoli, kale, and cruciferous vegetables.”
+"The fiber-rich foods that are good for your heart and vascular system are also great sources of protein," Dr. Batiste says of protein-rich foods.
+"Whether you’re talking about legumes, beans, seeds, grains, things like quinoa, brown rice, and amaranth — those foods are all rich in robust protein.
+You even have a fair amount of protein in your broccoli, kale, and cruciferous vegetables."

 Common plant-based protein sources include: